State of Florida - Phase Three Reopening effective September 25, 2020

-Groups over ten (10) are prohibited in public places.
+Gatherings over ten (10) persons are prohibited.

 Facial coverings help prevent the spread of COVID-19 and help keep you and those around you safe.
 Facial coverings are in addition to, and not a substitute for, the required social distancing.
 Absent an express exception, facial coverings must be worn by:

-- All other persons required to wear facial coverings under Broward County Emergency Order 20-12
+- All other persons required to wear facial coverings under Broward County Emergency Order

 - CALL (954) 357-9500 to reach Broward County for questions about what is and is not permitted to reopen.